thatsus/nova-tables/README.md

 If an `endpoint` is specified, an object passed to the `endpoint-params` attribute will be used as data to the `endpoint` URL.

-If your parent component using a Nova Table has extra data to send, it should be sent via this parameter.
-Changes to this data will result in a call to the endpoint using the new data.
+If your parent component has extra parameters to send to the endpoint, they should be sent as keys on this object.
+Changes to this object will cause a table refresh.

 ## Standard Params